 2020 felt like a Contagion and Groundhog Day movie sandwich.
-A picture is worth a thousand words, as the saying goes.
-So I created this graphic to express how the year felt…like being trapped in a re-run of a bad episode of the Twilight Zone.
+I’ve never felt so happy to see a year come to an end.
+I created this graphic to express how the year felt…like being trapped in a re-run of a bad episode of the Twilight Zone.

 We just got through a period of roughly 3 months of almost complete lockdown in which we were barely able to leave the house.
 Recently things have gotten better.
 In my province, Ontario, they’ve allowed restaurants to re-open, and just last week I sat inside a restaurant for the first time in 4 months.
 But we still need to be careful, and medical authorities are already warning of a second wave.
 We might be subject to another lockdown come the fall or winter.

 Knowing how to maintain your sanity has become a vital new life-skill in 2020, and not everyone is coping so well.

 How do you stay sane while in quarantine during a pandemic?
 I’ve kept my sanity with hobbies, two of my favorites being: writing novels and making knives.

 As much as I love the creative process of writing, it has one serious drawback: it involves sitting down at a laptop, which is essentially what I do for a living all day long.
 I’m a Project Manager at a large financial services company, in which I spend most of my day on the phone with my laptop in virtual meetings.
 It had always been a dream of mine to write a novel, and I’ve spent the last fourteen years getting up between 4 and 5 AM to put in a couple of hours writing before going to work.
 People look at me like I’m crazy, but that’s what you have to do if you’re serious about writing.
 It’s worth it and I feel really proud of my writing.
 To-date I’ve completed 7 full length novels.